yuntaozhang999/yuntaozhang999.github.io/_posts/2025-07-07-tracking-site-traffic.md

 ---
-title: 'How to Add Google Analytics to a Jekyll Academic Pages Website'
+title: 'How I Added Google Analytics to a Jekyll Academic Pages Website'
 date: 2025-07-07
 excerpt: ""
 tags: